Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Generation of Dicke states

-This TEA-based protocol implicitly assumes knowledge of the entire measurement record for $\rho$, since the optimal angle for the feedback unitary at any time $t$ depends on the input state state $\rho_t \equiv \rho^c_{t-dt}$, which by induction implies knowledge of the state at all times.
-Thus it is intrinsically a non-Markovian protocol.
-For experimental implementation, this requires ability to do real-time state estimation, which is both challenging and time-consuming.
-An attractive alternative is the average state locally optimal (ASLO) protocol developed in Ref.~\cite{Martin2015}.
-In the ASLO protocol, instead of feeding back based on the controlled state in Eq. \eqref{eqn: output_state}, we use an unconditioned state that is obtained by averaging over the entire measurement record prior to the current time step

-The state $\bar{\rho}_t$ along the evolution is then understood as an averaged state with deterministic dynamics.
-This is now a Markovian protocol, since the dependence on the previous measurement history has been been removed by the averaging.
-The feedback angle $\theta^*$ (Eqs. \eqref{eqn:optimal_coefficient} and \eqref{eqn:optimal_angle}) at time $t$ is determined from the unconditioned average state $\bar{\rho}_t$ and the current measurement record without regard to the earlier history.
-An SME for $\bar{\rho}$ may be simply obtained by averaging over (\textit{i.e.}, dropping) the terms proportional to $dW$ in Eq. \eqref{eqn:WM}, resulting in an efficient simulation of an arbitrary ASLO feedback protocol.

-Simulating the Markovian protocol of Eq. \eqref{eqn:ASLO_output_state} requires only a single time evolution for the averaged state.
-The averaging procedure in Eq.~\eqref{eqn:ASLO_output_state} is a mathematical step that corresponds to precisely the averaging over trajectories with different measurement records and hence over quantum noise histories that is done in an experiment.
-The feedback unitary characterized by $A_1(t)$ and $A_2(t)$ for the averaged state can be applied to any individual realization of the state at each instant.
-This provides significant advantages for experimental implementation, since $A_1(t)$ and $A_2(t)$ can be pre-calculated with the same procedure as described for the TEA approach in Section~\ref{subsec:locallyoptimal}, and the resulting feedback operation applied to each experimental trajectory without the need for real-time state estimation.

-Fig.~\ref{fig:opt_angle_W} shows the evolution of the optimal feedback angle coefficients $A_1(t)$ and $A_2(t)$ evaluated by this ASLO protocol.
+We now compare the TEA-based protocol, which implicitly assumes knowledge of the entire measurement record for $\rho$ and requires real-time state estimation, with the more computationally and experimentally efficient ASLO protocol in which the feedback controls are optimized based on the average state $\bar{\rho}(t)$, Eq.~\eqref{eqn:ASLO_output_state}.
+Fig.~\ref{fig:opt_angle_W} shows the evolution of the optimal feedback angle coefficients $A_1(t)$ and $A_2(t)$ evaluated by the ASLO protocol.
 The coefficient $A_2(t)$ determines the average value of $\theta^*$, while $A_1(t)$ determines its variance.
 It is evident that the average value is considerably smaller than the variance at all except the earliest times in the evolution.